Sunday, November 18, 2012

 Lensing-Heim Wedding: A Bright Start in Life

-Casper and Anna Lensing, my paternal grandparents, were married in September of 1911.
+Casper and Anna Lensing, my paternal grandparents, were married September 5, 1911.
 Dad always told me that the wedding was a special one, as Anna was the oldest daughter of George and Elizabeth Heim, and very special in their eyes.
 She was a very petite young woman with a 21 inch waist, which is easy to see in the accompanying photo.
 This photo always hung in my grandmother's home above the photos of each of her nine children.
 It was in a large glassed-in shadow box with a beautiful carved wooden frame.
 Her original wedding veil was inside the box too, wrapped around the photograph, and I remember how I would stand and stare at that picture whenever I was there - there was a magical quality to it, it was beautiful.

 From what Dad told me, Great Grampa Heim built a huge platform stage for dancing and the wedding party lasted three days.
 It was documented on the front page of the the local newspaper, The Scranton Independent.